patrickgh3/clockwork/devkit_readme.txt

 		The game outputs helpful error messages of which requirements weren't satisfied.

-<> Here are tips for certain entities:

-		HintTrigger - You can resize this guy if you want.
-Also, as for line breaks, Ogmo will generate them in standard Windows format (a carriage return character and a line feed character) shown as &#xD;&#xA; .
-But each of these characters is interpreted by the game as a separate line break.
-Open the level in a text editor and manually delete one of the two characters to avoid having an unwanted gap between lines.

-		MovingBlock - xdistance and ydistance are the number of pixels (not tiles!) the block will move in that direction over the course of the clock ticking down.
-Each tile is 16 pixels. ricketdirection determines which direction the gear-toothed bar decoration will extend from the block.
-1 - top, 2 - bottom, 3 - right, 4 - left.

-		Key - "special" parameter is set to 1 if that key is the key that slides off the block in the standard level.
-The key's movement is hardcoded instead of dynamic, so unfortunately you can't use falling keys in levels.
-It probably wouldn't have been too hard to code key physics, but I think I decided at the time that would take too much brainpower.

 <> Ogmo can be quirky.
 Here are some tips for things that frustrated me a little: (some may have been fixed in later versions)

 		F1 - F5 toggle the tool windows quickly, in case you close them accidentally.